mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.Azure.StorageAccount.md

 ## Class: Azure.StorageAccount.ServiceCollectionEx
-Provides extension methods for configuring Azure Storage services in the .
+Provides extension methods for configuring Azure Storage services in the *See: T:Microsoft.Extensions.DependencyInjection.IServiceCollection*.

 ### Methods

 #### TryAddAzureStorageServices(Microsoft.Extensions.DependencyInjection.IServiceCollection)
-Tries to add Azure Storage services including blob and queue services to the specified .
+Tries to add Azure Storage services including blob and queue services to the specified *See: T:Microsoft.Extensions.DependencyInjection.IServiceCollection*.

 ##### Parameters
 * *services:* The to add services to.